Lumar-ux/Becode/README.md

-# Pixel Perfect
+# Flex
-Pixel perfect is the first exercise in Henrique's resource
+Flex is the fifth exercise in Henrique's resource